barnesdc/team-bowling/README.md

 ## SQLite tables
 - you cannot easily add foreign keys to tables, they need to be created whene the table is made https://stackoverflow.com/questions/1884818/how-do-i-add-a-foreign-key-to-an-existing-sqlite-table

+## Need to update documentation on how to run cordova emulator
+- use cordova requirements